 My Journey into Counselling

-What made the difference wasn’t just the techniques or the theory—it was how I was met.
+I tried several therapies, hoping something would help.
+Some were useful, but nothing truly shifted until I found Gestalt therapy.
+What made the difference wasn’t just the techniques or the theory — it was how I was met.
 My therapist didn’t try to fix me or explain me away.
-They simply invited me to notice: the tightness in my chest, the stories I told myself, the patterns I repeated without realising—helping me slowly reclaim control.
+She simply encouraged me to observe myself: the tightness in my chest, the fear I felt, how I tried to protect myself.
+In doing so, she helped me slowly reclaim my calm.

 compass on white map surrounded dried leaves